laurent-martin/ets-to-homeassistant/README.md

 For example, I used to use a naming convention like: `<room>:<object>:<type>` before using ETS features, and the custom script could guess the missing data type from `<type>`, and then group addresses into devices based on `<room>` and `<object>`.

+But if the convention is to place `ON/OFF` in `1/x/x` then you can use this to guess the type of group address.

 The optional post-processing function can modify the analyzed structure:

 * It can delete objects, or create objects.